Sheep-y/trpg-dnd-4e-db/README.md

 ## How To Download Data ##

 1. You need an active [Dungeons & Dragons Insider subscription](http://ddi.wizards.com/) to fetch data.
    1. This may be impossible since registration is closed.
-See [in-app help](http://htmlpreview.github.io/?https://github.com/Sheep-y/trpg-dnd-4e-db/blob/development/res/downloader_about.html#faq) for links.
+See [in-program help](http://htmlpreview.github.io/?https://github.com/Sheep-y/trpg-dnd-4e-db/blob/development/res/downloader_about.html#faq) for links.
 2. [Download](http://www.java.com/) and install Java (version 8 or above).
 3. [Download](https://github.com/Sheep-y/trpg-dnd-4e-db/releases/) the downloader exe (Windows) or downloader jar (Linux/Mac).
 4. Open a folder for the downloader, put it in, and run it.
    1. Jar version: If double clicking the jar file does not work, open console and run "java -jar 4e_compendium_downloader.jar".
-This should launch the app.
+This should launch the program.
 5. In the downloader, fill in DDI username and password, then click "Download".
    1. Download can be stopped and resumed any time.
-   2. See [in-app help](http://htmlpreview.github.io/?https://github.com/Sheep-y/trpg-dnd-4e-db/blob/development/res/downloader_about.html) for steps and troubleshoots.
+   2. See [in-program help](http://htmlpreview.github.io/?https://github.com/Sheep-y/trpg-dnd-4e-db/blob/development/res/downloader_about.html) for steps and troubleshoots.
 6. Once all data is downloaded, you can export the data to an HTML file, which can be opened in browsers.
 7. There is a [video guide](https://youtu.be/aNDze9Ok5fE) for the above steps.